-- System radio management: IT admins can prevent users from modifying or mobile network settings, configure if the device permits cellular data while roaming, configure whether the device can make outgoing phone calls, excluding emergency calls, configure whether the device can send and receive SMS messages, prevent users from using their device as a portable hotspot by tethering, set the WiFI timeout to default, only while plugged in, or never and prevent users from configuring or modifying existing bluetooth connections.
+- System radio management: IT admins can prevent users from modifying mobile network settings, configure if the device permits cellular data while roaming, configure whether the device can make outgoing phone calls, excluding emergency calls, configure whether the device can send and receive SMS messages, prevent users from using their device as a portable hotspot by tethering, set the WiFI timeout to default, only while plugged in, or never and prevent users from configuring or modifying existing Bluetooth connections.

 - System audio management: IT admins can silently control device audio features, including muting the device, preventing users from adjusting volume settings, and preventing users from unmuting the device microphone.
-IT admins can silently mute managed devices, prevent users from modifying device volume settings and prevent users from unmuting the device microphone.
+IT admins can silently mute managed devices, prevent users from modifying device volume settings, and prevent users from unmuting the device microphone.

 - System clock management: IT admins can control device clock and timezone settings, and prevent users from modifying automatic device settings.

 - Advanced dedicated device features: disable the device keyguard, disable the device status bar, block notifications, and quick settings, force the device screen to remain on while the device is plugged in, and prevent the following system UIs from being displayed (Toasts, Phone activities, system alerts, system errors, and system overlays), enable the system recommendation for apps to skip their user tutorial and other introductory hints on first start-up (skip first use hints).